everknow/decent-requirements/README.md

 -------------------

 ### Overview
-_Decent Partners_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") and exists to bridge Web2 and Web3 media.
+_Decent_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") with a primary focus on the development of a Web3 media ecosystem.

-Partners are funded via grants from the community owned and operated _Web3 Media Fund_ ("the fund").
-The fund's capital is initially derived from chain treasuries such as Edgeware.
+Partners are funded directly via grants from the cooperative's _Web3 Media Fund_ ("the reserves").
+The reserves are initially derived from chain treasuries such as Edgeware.
+Partners return value to the reserves in the form of attributed assets and contracts received through the outputs of grants ("the contribution").

-The mission is to drive the evolution of Web3 media via sustainable, scalable, interoperable and composable models that are publicly owned, operated and accessible.
+Decent's mission is to empower a gobal network of creative talent through the evolution of Web3 media via sustainable, scalable, interoperable and composable models that are publicly owned, operated and accessible.

 The present document contains a comprehensive set of requirements prioritised via the MoSCoW approach.